Illuminator-team/Illuminator/_sources/developer/developer-docstrings.md.txt

 ### Unit Tests

 Unit tests are a critical component of ensuring the internal functionality of your custom model.
 These tests validate individual methods and components to confirm that they produce the expected outputs for a variety of input cases, including edge scenarios.
-Further instructions can be found in TODO LINK.
+Further instructions can be found in the [Creating/Writing Tests](https://illuminator-team.github.io/Illuminator/developer/writing-tests.html) section.

 <!-- ## Missing data in older docstrings
 There is still a lot of missing data for older docstrings, which has not been completed due to missing domain knowledge.